 One of the differentiators for Forecast Pro TRAK is the easy accessibility of forecast statistics and other details that are available in the application, one example being within the Forecast Report that is shown here.

-Forecast Pro TRAK has mastered important details such as being able to change the unit of measure easily.
+Forecast Pro TRAK has mastered essential details, such as being able to change the unit of measure easily.
 One can quickly move between the item to dollars, dollars being significant for S&OP forecasting.
-This of course only provides one side of the S&OP equation, the capacity side must be brought in as well – however, Forecast Pro TRAK delivers this important functionality without any extra cost.
+This, of course, only provides one side of the S&OP equation, the capacity side must be brought in as well – however, Forecast Pro TRAK delivers this critical functionality without any extra cost.

-Forecast Pro TRAK is a relatively easy application to implement, is very attractively priced, has modern functionality as well as some interesting productivity features that become more apparent with extended use.
-All of these product-specific features combine with positive vendor features like very experienced and strong consulting as well as strong documentation from Business Forecast Systems.
-However, the application lags in several areas including security and scalability.
+Forecast Pro TRAK is a relatively straightforward application to implement, is very attractively priced, has modern functionality as well as some interesting productivity features that become more apparent with extended use.
+All of these product-specific features combine with positive vendor features like very experienced and st consulting as well as strong documentation from Business Forecast Systems.
+However, the application lags in several areas, including security and scalability.
 Furthermore, prospective customers should understand that Forecast Pro TRAK is a desktop application and BFS does not offer multi-user server version of the application, and therefore scalability will become an issue.

 All scores out of a possible 10.

 Forecast Pro has a similar risk profile as well as a similar implementation approach and consulting approach to Demand Works.
 Many of the same comments apply, except that Forecast Pro has been around longer than Demand Works and therefore finding independent consultants will tend to be easier.

 Likelihood of Implementation Success